10 Best Diving Watches Tested & Reviewed

 Colorful accents of pink and gold create an appealing aesthetic

 Competitively low price makes this a fantastic casual option

-Lack of basic features such as a diving bezel
+Lack of basic features such as a bezel

-Specially designed for women, this watch from the Casio Dive series has a lot to love despite its simplicity.
+Specially designed for women, this model from Casio has a lot to love despite its simplicity.
 Solid construction, appealing style, and lightweight, it's also a great value at only around $30.
-It's rated waterproof to 100 meters, but is probably best for snorkeling and swimming rather than full-on scuba diving.
+It's rated waterproof to 100 meters, but is probably best for snorkeling and swimming rather than for a full-on underwater experience.

-While it may seem demeaning to design a diving watch with diminished functionality and market it specifically to women, there’s still a lot to love from this Casio product, such as its appealing style and solid construction at a lighter weight.Read more
+While it may seem demeaning to design a product with diminished functionality and market it specifically to women, there’s still a lot to love from this Casio product, such as its appealing style and solid construction at a lighter weight.Read more

-For all of its style, this watch features a disappointing amount of substance.
-All of the familiar features are present, such as an analog watch face, a dial for making adjustments, and a small window that tells the date.
-However, the absence of a diving bezel may cause concern for some potential customers.
+For all of its style, this device features a disappointing amount of substance.
+All of the familiar features are present, such as an analog face, a dial for making adjustments, and a small window that tells the date.
+However, the absence of a bezel may cause concern for some potential customers.

-While this watch does have a reduced depth capability of only 100 meters, this is still well within the range of traditional divers and shouldn’t be cause for concern.
+While it does have a reduced depth capability of only 100 meters, this is still well within the range and shouldn’t be cause for concern.
 The same can be said for the lightweight white resin used for the face housing and wristband; it isn’t as resilient as stainless steel, but it’ll definitely get the job done.

-With a lack of features in comparison to watches that aren’t marketed towards women, many divers may take issue with this Casio Women’s diving watch.
-However, it’s extremely low price tag more than makes up for these shortcomings, and as long as you use it for swimming and snorkeling instead of scuba diving, you'll be happy with your purchase.
+With a lack of features in comparison to models that aren’t marketed towards women, many may take issue with this Casio Women’s device.
+However, it’s extremely low price tag more than makes up for these shortcomings, and as long as you use it for swimming and snorkeling, you'll be happy with your purchase.

 7. Orient M-Force Beast Stainless Steel